 - Use the Facebook Pixel to track and retarget users who have visited your website or taken specific actions on your website.

 - Use A/B testing to test different targeting options and see which one performs the best.

-In conclusion, targeting is critical for Facebook ad delivery.
+Targeting is critical for Facebook ad delivery.
 If your targeting is too broad or not specific enough, your ad may not deliver to the right audience and you may not see the results you want.
 By improving your targeting and targeting a well-defined and relevant audience, you'll be more likely to see higher ad delivery and better results for your ad campaign.

 Want to know how budget constraints play into under-delivering FB ads?
 Read this article.